The lack of visible chronic lower back pain symptoms can lead to a variety of frustrating experiences—especially at your place of work.

 1. You have good days and bad days

-So one high-functioning day does not mean you no longer suffer from chronic back pain.
+Simply put, your boss needs to know that one high-functioning day does not mean you no longer suffer from chronic back pain.
 In fact, the next day you might feel like you can barely get out of bed.

 It’s also important to let your boss know that you don’t allow your pain to dictate your happiness—so a smile does not mean that you’re pain free.